Revenge of NFL defenses: Who has flipped the script, and what's next

 It wasn't ever really gone, of course, but we've seen a defensive resurgence in the NFL over the past month.
 Through the first 12 weeks of the year, offenses were continually feasting on defenses that looked like they didn't have an answer.
 Teams were averaging 24.1 points per game, nearly a full point above the previous modern league record through 12 weeks, which was set at 23.3 points in 2013.
 Bolstered by the Chiefs-Rams game in Week 11, teams had averaged 24.4 points over the four-week stretch in November (Weeks 9-12).

 There was no reason to think that scoring would fall precipitously over the ensuing month, but that's exactly what has happened.
 Even with the Chiefs and Seahawks combining for 69 points on Sunday night, NFL teams have averaged just 21.3 points per game from Weeks 13-16, with Monday Night Football still to come.
-In other words, scoring has fallen off by more than 12.2 percent over the past four weeks in comparison to the prior four weeks.
+In other words, scoring has fallen off by more than 12.2 percent over the past four weeks in comparison to the previous four weeks.

-Nearly three points per team per game might not seem like all that much, but to put that in context, 12.2 percent represents the largest drop off from one month to the next in scoring in 25 years, going all the way back to December 1993.
+Nearly three points per team per game might not seem like all that much, but to put that in context, 12.2 percent represents the largest drop-off from one month to the next in scoring in 25 years, going all the way back to December 1993.
 It's tempting to point to colder weather and the quarterback attrition rate to suggest that scoring is likely to drop off as the season goes along, but from 1990 to 2017, the difference in points per game from Weeks 9-12 to Weeks 13-16 was minuscule.
 The second batch of games scored 99.9 percent as many points as the first.
-This is a weird, unexpected, nearly unprecedented drop off.
+This is a weird, unexpected, nearly unprecedented drop-off.

 What has changed?